jrrygnzlz/Project-1/README.md

  2) Analyze it further
  3) Make it reproducible for others to use

+Here is a link to my script and directions that you can run and try for yourself: INSERT HTML

 For Project 1 we only have to use the Data and Code folders.

 # Getting started